 (1) Notice and distribution.
-A party intending to use prefiled testimony must notify the commission or Board and all other parties of the issues to be addressed and the witnesses to be used at least 14 days prior to the hearing at which this testimony will be offered.
-At least 7 days prior to the hearing, the offering party must submit a copy of the testimony to each party of record and file it with the district coordinator or board.
-These time requirements may be waived by the District Commission or Board upon a showing of good cause.
+A party intending to utilize-use prefiled testimony must notify the commission or Board and all other parties of the issues to be addressed and the witnesses to be used at least 14 days prior to the hearing at which this testimony will be offered.
+At least 7 days prior to the hearing, the offering party must submit a copy of the testimony to each party of record and file it with , to the district coordinator or board, and to each commission member who will be reviewing the testimony.
+These time requirements may be waived by the dDistrict eCommission or Board upon a showing of good cause.

 (2) Hearing procedure.
 Prefiled testimony is intended only to facilitate presentation of a witness's direct testimony.
 The witness must be present at the hearing to present his direct testimony in writing and to affirm its truthfulness.
-Objections to the admissibility of the testimony will be heard when it is offered unless an earlier deadline for objections has been established by the District Commission or Board.
+Objections to the admissibility of the testimony will be heard when it is offered unless an earlier deadline for objections has been established by the dDistrict eCommissionor Board.
 The witness must remain available for cross-examination.
-If the parties have received copies of the testimony in accordance with this Rule, the District Commission or Board may require that cross-examination proceed immediately.
+If the parties have received copies of the testimony in accordance with this Rule, the dDistrict eCommission or Board may require that cross-examination proceed immediately.

 (E) Prehearing submissions.
-The District Commission or Board may direct, by way of a prehearing conference order or otherwise, that all parties file in advance of any scheduled hearing date, a copy of all proposed exhibits, a list of all proposed witnesses, a summary of all proposed testimony, memoranda concerning any issue in controversy, prefiled testimony, or such other information as the District Commission deems appropriate. -Adopted April 7, 2006, eff.
+The dDistrict eCommission or Board may direct, by way of a prehearing conference order or otherwise, that all parties to a contested case filesubmit to the district commission in advance of any scheduled hearing date, a copy of all proposed exhibits, a list of all proposed witnesses, a summary of all proposed testimony, memoranda concerning any issue in controversy, prefiled testimony, or such other information as the dDistrict eCommission deems appropriate. -Adopted April 7, 2006, eff.
 May 1, 2006.